(GHOST) RIDERS IN THE SKY - chords and comments

 Scared to death of a ghost tale an old cowboy friend told him during a working mission, 12-year old Stanley Davis "Stan" Jones (1914-1963) hurried back home to hide.
 About 20 years later he remembered the scene on his forest range, and wrote THE ultimate cowboy song.

 I don't remember when I heard it the first time, nor with who; it was written 8 years before I was born.
 But it has always followed me.
 I've had a life-long attraction to cowboy songs, and I'm not ashamed.
 About the age Stan got scared, I'd started picking up songs, learning to play the guitar.
 I couldn't pick up all the words, so I spent money on buying the notes postally from "Musikkforlaget Norge".
 Rats; they sent me a folder with truncated lyrics and piano tab in G minor; impossible to play with simple guitar.
 Same shit happened when I ordered the original of "Old Man River".
 Fraud!

-Not many today know about "the singing ranger", but I came upon a site in memory of Stan Jones, including recordings (mp3) of other songs he wrote: mainly western songs.
-I adore it: cozy and thrilling tunes.
+Not many today know about "the singing ranger", but I came upon a site in memory of Stan Jones.
 Click the icon at the bottom of this page to know about a songwriter now more or less forgotten.

 an old cowpoke went ridin' out one dark and windy day

 upon a ridge he rested as he went along his way